rtekim/Visualizing-Amazon-Reviews/Proposal.md

 ## Project Objectives
 * Is there a difference between ratings of book vs ebook for the same title?
-..
-Knowing if there is a difference between how users rate a book vs an ebook could help determine the differences in user book preferences to users who prefer a book or ebook versus the other.
+>>Knowing if there is a difference between how users rate a book vs an ebook could help determine the differences in user book preferences to users who prefer a book or ebook versus the other.
 * Does having a verified purchase produce a more helpful review?
 Do verified users ratings differ from non-verified ratings?
-..
-This could help identify if users trust non-verified ratings.
+>>This could help identify if users trust non-verified ratings.
 This could also help to explore if non-verified ratings can be trusted.
 * Is there a time correlation with helpfulness of Amazon book reviews?
 Is there a time correlation to when reviews are created?
-..
-Knowing trends about when users submit reviews, could help narrow a time period for users looking for new books based on reviews.
+>>Knowing trends about when users submit reviews, could help narrow a time period for users looking for new books based on reviews.
 * What themes from a book can be identified by aggregating the reviews?
-..
-Identifying themes in book reviews could help users identity books they might be interested in.
+>>Identifying themes in book reviews could help users identity books they might be interested in.

 ## Data